reactioncommerce/reaction-docs/public-docs/react-testing.md

 For every component we test **presentation** and expected **behaviour**.
 Assertions made include:

-- Given a set of inputs (states OR props) assert what a component should output (render).
+- Given a set of inputs, states OR props, assert what a component should output (render).

-- Given a user action, assert how a component behaves
+- Given a user action, assert how a component behaves:
   - It might make a state update.
   - Call a prop function passed to it by a parent.